Quetzaly88/Quiz-P2/README.md

 - Webp converter app. https://anywebp.com/
 - Wireframe: https://www.figma.com/design/bl6DMXwtOLRpX6XjRXwDif/Untitled?t=fSNs9KADQaAGOnzS-0

-- Responsive mockups.

-- Wireframes.  and my own notes.

 Text content

 Acknowledgments

 I want to thank specially to Tarek Bermalm.
 He is my private teacher in Sweden.
-He was a big support and a very patience teacher
+He was a big support, he explained me details that hepled me understand and learn more.

 I made a most of my code in Replit and after I tested and saw that everything was working fine I wrote the code in gitpod.
 One big issue about Replit is that the changes are not all the time uppdated, which made me re do alot of the code in gitpod.